SamerAnalytics/sameranalytics/superstore_sales(spreadsheet).md

 As I continue to work on this project, I will be updating my progress regularly and showcasing new techniques and analyses that I apply to this dataset.

 ![image](https://github.com/user-attachments/assets/113995fe-3e21-4c7f-9067-519dc465a341)

+This screenshot provides a snapshot of the data I’m working with, though some columns (such as Product Subcategory, Product Name, Product Container, Product Base Margin, and Ship Date) are not visible here.
+These columns will be explored in more detail in later stages of the analysis.

+Before diving into the analysis, I applied a filter to ensure the data was clean and consistent.
+This involved removing duplicates, ensuring case sensitivity, and validating the integrity of the dataset.
+With the data now properly cleaned, we can proceed with the analysis.